BenchAgents: Multi-Agent Systems for Structured Benchmark Creation: Benchmark Generation

-Constrained long-form text generation requires models to plan and produce a long response to a user query that meets all the constraints in the query.
-This capability is relevant for creative and technical writing, as important pillars of productivity applications.
-Existing datasets that aim to test these capabilities evaluate only on format constraints~\citep{xia2024fofobenchmarkevaluatellms}, short-form solutions~\citep{ zhou2023instructionfollowingevaluationlargelanguage} and include relatively simple constraints~\citep{yao2023colliesystematicconstructionconstrained}.
-In comparison, our \tasktwo{} focuses on long-form generations with complex content-based constraints.
+Constrained long-form text generation tests a model’s ability to produce responses that satisfy multiple user-specified requests—a key capability for creative and technical writing in productivity applications.
+Existing benchmarks focus on format-only constraints~\citep{xia2024fofobenchmarkevaluatellms}, short-form outputs~\citep{zhou2023instructionfollowingevaluationlargelanguage}, or relatively simple constraints~\citep{yao2023colliesystematicconstructionconstrained}.
+In contrast, \tasktwo{} targets long-form generations with complex content-based constraints.

-\pagent{} proposes (i) parameters like user, role, task, and (ii) constraints including: \begin{myitemize} \item \emph{Positive constraints}: inclusion of certain content like topics or entities in the generation. \item \emph{Negative constraints}: exclusion of content from the generation. \item \emph{Positional constraints}: inclusion at a specific position (e.g., paragraph) in the generation. \item \emph{Sequencing constraints}: inclusion of certain content in a specific sequence in the generation. \item \emph{Conditional constraints}: inclusion or exclusion based on some conditions. \item \emph{Iterative constraints}: any previously defined constraints applied iteratively. \end{myitemize} \gagent{} generates data generation code that aligns with \pagent{}'s proposed parameters and constraints.
-An example prompt from a generated instance may be found in Fig. ~\ref{fig:text_example_prompt} (Appendix ~\ref{sec:text_bench_details}).
-Amongst all quality checks from \vagent{}, the only programmatic check is for constrainedness defined as number of constraints applied to total number of constraints.
-The model-based quality checks include clarity, completeness, consistency, and feasibility.
-Finally, \eagent{} initialises model-based metrics\footnote{Since the task is open-ended and generative, we instruct the \eagent{} to use LLM-as-judge for evaluation.
-We evaluate how well the metrics align with human judgements in Appendix~\ref{app:eval_check}.} for the satisfaction of each constraint and topic consistency based on proposed metrics from \pagent{}.
-For a full list of parameters and constraint examples along with details of the data generation procedure, see Appendix~\ref{sec:text_bench_details}, where we also distinguish between what was supplied by the agent configuration, model and developer-in-the-loop feedback.
+\pagent{} proposes (i) parameters: user, role, and task, and (ii) constraints, including: a) \emph{Positive constraints} (inclusion of specific topics or entities), b) \emph{Negative constraints} (exclusion of certain content), c) \emph{Positional constraints} (placement at specific locations, e.g., paragraph), d) \emph{Sequencing constraints} (required content order), e) \emph{Conditional constraints} (inclusion/exclusion based on conditions), and f) \emph{Iterative constraints} (repeated application of prior constraints). \gagent{} generates data creation code based on these inputs. \vagent{} performs model-based checks for clarity, completeness, consistency, and feasibility, and computes a programmatic \emph{constrainedness} score: the ratio of constraints applied to the total defined.
+Finally, \eagent{} initializes model-based evaluation metrics \footnote{Since the task is open-ended and generative, we use LLM-as-judge evaluation.
+Metric–human alignment is discussed in Appendix~\ref{app:eval_check}.} for constraint satisfaction.